syncfusion-content/maui-docs/MAUI/Maps/selection.md

 ## Enable shape selection

-You can enable shape selection on a map using the [`EnableSelection`]() property.Selection allows you select only one shape at a time.
+You can enable shape selection on a map using the [`EnableSelection`]() property.
+Selection allows you select only one shape at a time.
 You can select a shape by tapping it.
-By default, the selection is enabled when the EnableSelection property is set to true.
+By default, the selection is disabled.

 The [`ShapeSelected`]() event is used to perform any action on shape selected shape when the user is selecting a shape by tapping or clicking or by programmatically.